ZahlGraf/IrrIMGUI/README.md

 ### <a name="HowToStart_Preparations"></a> Preparations

-* You need a well working [Irrlicht](http://irrlicht.sourceforge.net/) library compiled.
+* You need a compiled [Irrlicht](http://irrlicht.sourceforge.net/) library.
 Please test with the Irrlicht examples, if the library works as expected.
-* Download the Irrlicht IMGUI binding: [Download](#Download)
+* Download the Irrlicht IMGUI binding (IrrIMGUI): [Download](#Download)
 * Download the latest version of [IMGUI](https://github.com/ocornut/imgui/) and copy all files from the ZIP into the directory `<IrrIMGUI-Path>/dependency/IMGUI`
   The IrrIMGUI and IMGUI files are compiled together to a single shared or static library file.
-* When you want to compile IrrIMGUI as library, you need [CMake](http://www.cmake.org/) to generate the makefiles or projects file you want to use
+* When you want to compile IrrIMGUI as library, you need [CMake](http://www.cmake.org/) to generate the makefiles or project file you want to use

 ### <a name="HowToStart_ApplicationEmbedded"></a> Possibility 1: Embed IrrIMGUI into your Application